Blue Jean Fridays for a charitable cause

-Employees of all First Financial Banks are spreading holiday cheer by wearing jeans on Fridays.
+This year employees of all First United Banks are spreading holiday cheer by wearing jeans on Fridays.

 This unique program started about five years ago, and nearly 90% of all bank employees choose to participate.
 The jean program is a payroll deduction initiative where five dollars is deducted each pay period so that employees get to wear jeans on Friday.
 The money is collected and set aside to then be given away to a local charitable organization of choice that the employees vote on.